DataandUXgirl/marketplace-ux-research/README.md

 <aside>
 💡

-To prevent false claims and build a system people can rely on, I designed a **4-step claim process** backed by evidence, context, and verification.
-Each screen guides users with clear progress indicators, input constraints, and supportive microcopy.
+To reduce false claims and build trust, I created a four-step claim flow grounded in evidence, context, and verification.
+Each screen uses clear progress cues, input limits, and supportive microcopy to guide users.

 </aside>